Why Choose 2B

 - Shake the bottle

-- squirt 2 or 3 sprays of 2B into hands and rub them together before rubbing on.
+- squirt 2 or 3 sprays of 2B into one hand then rub your hands together

-- As a guide two sprays in hands should cover one leg from the knee down thoroughly…..
+- As a guide two sprays in hands should cover one lady leg from the knee down thoroughly….. hairy men legs generally need more

-- You can touch your hands around your hairline and ears but keep it away from your eyes (essential oils are strong and it may sting!)
+- You can touch your hands around your hairline and ears but keep it away from your eyes (strong plant oils can sting)

-If you are in the islands, half dressed on a beach somewhere or sipping a glass of wine in a cocktail dress, then you will want to apply 2b a little more often, and more widely before you sit down for a long evening.
+If you are half dressed on a beach somewhere or sipping a glass of wine in a skimpy cocktail dress, then you will want to apply 2B more widely before you sit down for a long evening.

 Kids, New Mums & sensitivities